cran-task-views/Epidemiology/Epidemiology.md

   simulations.
 - `r pkg("epiworldR")` and its Shiny interface `r pkg("epiworldRShiny")`: A framework for agent-based modelling with a C++ backend for high performance.
+- `r pkg("superspreading")`: Compute heterogeneity of transmission and the probabibility of a large epidemic, when taking into individual-level variation in transmissibility (k number).

 #### Digital Epidemiology